Southwest Salad with Grilled Chicken and Cumin Lime Vinaigrette

 for the vinaigrette:

-- Preheat grill to medium-high heat.
+- For the salad: Preheat grill to medium-high heat.
 Make sure your grill grates are clean.

 - Spread the lettuce on a large serving platter.
-Arrange chicken, black beans, cherry tomatoes, red bell pepper, sweet corn, and cheese over the lettuce.
+Arrange black beans, cherry tomatoes, red bell pepper, sweet corn, cheese, and chicken over the lettuce.

 Nutrition Information:Yield: 6 Serving Size: 1